 The following Education Packs are produced by Reconciliation SA in partnership with the Aboriginal Education and Employment unit of Department of Education and Children's Services, Catholic Education SA, the Association of Independent Schools of SA and Dare to Lead.

 The Education Packs are designed to be stand-alone teaching resources for early, primary and middle years.
+They were updated in 2016, with the support of Reconciliation Australia, andinclude links to the Australian Curriculum.

 "The theme of this Education Pack "Citizenship: Let's Talk Recognition" explores clashes of cultures, the shaping of citizenship systems and the special place that Aboriginal and Torres Strait Islander peoples have in Australia as the traditional custodians of the land and water.
 True recognition requires awareness, information, respect and empathy; these characteristics are embodied within the symbolism of words such as the Apology but also require further action.
 This Education Pack contains the above characteristics and enables educators to teach the new generation of Australians so that they do not grow up with the ignorance of earlier generations." - Hon.
 Robyn Layton AO QC, Reconciliation SA Co-Chair